wallarm/product-documentation/docs/3.0/updating-migrating/cloud-image.md

 ## Step 1: Inform Wallarm technical support that you are updating filtering node modules

 Please inform [Wallarm technical support](mailto:support@wallarm.com) that you are updating filtering node modules up to 3.0 and ask to enable new IP lists logic for your Wallarm account.
-When new IP lists logic is enabled, please open the Wallarm Console and ensure that the section [**IP lists**](../user-guides/ip-lists/overview.md) is available.
+When new IP lists logic is enabled, please open Wallarm Console and ensure that the section [**IP lists**](../user-guides/ip-lists/overview.md) is available.

 ## Step 2: Launch a new instance with the filtering node 3.0